TedHusted/awake/awake.md/awake.md

 A security technician sitting at a console glances up, startled, as they enter.

-“Pull up all footage for the garage from this Tuesday,” Rourke asks the technician.
+“Pull up all footage for the garage from this Monday,” Rourke asks the technician.

 The technician nods and types rapidly.
 Moments later, footage populates the screens, showing various parts of the garage on the day in question.
 Park and Tate step closer, their eyes scanning every detail.